IMIO/collective.plausible/README.rst

 Features
 --------

+- Behavior to set plausible fields on content types
+- Viewlet to include plausible tracking code in the page
 - Statistics browserview @@plausible-view
+- Plausible server healthcheck browserview @@plausible-healthcheck
-- Optional link to statistics browserview in user menu
+- Optional link to the browserviews in object menu
-- Plausible server healthcheck in control panel